dawneraq/tepei/README.md

 The built website will live in `_site/`.
 If the previous House Computing chair doesn't want you or the chapter to suffer, he'll have given you the FTP credentials.

-TODO: Continuous integration (automatically update upload update contents of this repo http://tepei.org whenever they change)
+TODO: Continuous integration (automatically update http://tepei.org whenever the contents of this repo change)

 ## Structure/Layout